cslm-lab/MultiPic_AoA_estimates_public/estimates/README.md

 # Estimates
-This directory contains the age-of-acquisition (AoA) norms for all 750 items of the MultiPic corpus, as well as all raw study data and code used to derive those norms.
+This directory contains the age-of-acquisition (AoA) norms for all 750 items of the MultiPic corpus, as well as anonymised raw study data and code used to derive those norms.

 ## data
 Contains the final AoA norms, as well as the anonymised raw survey data.